BigBalli/cordova-plugin-update-checker/README.md

 # cordova-plugin-update-checker
 Node script to automatically check for plugin updates.
+The script will read all installed plugins then ask if you wish to update one by one.

-Usage:
+## Usage:
 If placed in Cordova folder:

-node cordova-plugin-checker.js
+`node cordova-plugin-checker.js`

 Specify Cordova folder:

-node cordova-plugin-checker.js ~/Projects/MyCordovaApp
+`node cordova-plugin-checker.js ~/Projects/MyCordovaApp`

-The script will read all installed plugins then ask if you wish to update one by one.